Schedule

 We also check areas like your tongue, gums, cheeks, throat, lips and may feel your jaw and neck.

 Many dental insurance plans cover oral cancer screenings as part of preventive care during routine exams.
-Coverage can vary, so it’s best to check with your provider.
+Coverage can vary, so it’s best to check with your insurance provider.

 Oral cancer screening is non-invasive and is generally considered not painful.
 The exam involves looking at oral tissues and gently feeling the throat, neck and jawline.